hchulkim/replication-template/README.md

 ### (optional) Overleaf

 Sometimes this is useful for collaborating and writing papers.
+But you should do this only if you have premium subscription so you can use the Dropbox syncing feature.

 ### coding workflow

 0. Set git in local folder.
 1. Use symlink to link Dropbox data folder to `input` file in the local folder.
 This allows you to use data as if you have them in your local folder.
 2. Use symlink to link Overleaf `output` folder to `output` file in the local folder.
-This allows you to access output results in the overleaf.
+This allows you to access output results in the overleaf (Only if you have premium subscription).
 3. Overall flow: Do all the analysis in the local folder and use git to record them.
 Write reports/papers in the overleaf.

 ## 1. Requirements